chakAs3/vue3-pinia-storybook/README.md

-# Storybook Examples with Pini Integration
+# Storybook Examples with Pinia + Vue Integration

 This repository Page story example which can be used as a reference while Integrating Pini/Vue in Storybook
 ## Getting Started